meollan/Maven-Movies-SQL/README.md

-In this Database we are going to analyze the relationship between the Data The simulation gives me a job to become a Business Intelligence Analyst
+In this Database we are going to analyze the relationship between the data.
+The simulation gives me a job to become a Business Intelligence Analyst

 As a Business Intelligence Analyst, the management ask me to do the following tasks and here are the following: